 Daily Greens also contains more common vegetables, such as organic broccoli sprouts, organic carrot root, organic black garlic, organic basil leaf, organic artichoke leaf, organic spinach leaf, and organic kale leaf.
 All of these are certainly rich in nutrition and antioxidants.

 Curiously, this blend also includes organic green tea extract, organic green coffee bean extract, and organic mate leaf extract; yet Huel states that Daily Greens contains undetectable levels of caffeine.
-This may go back to the fact that such an over-stuffed greens powder may not contain effective dosing of its ingredients.

 I was impressed to see a blend focusing on protein and fiber.
 When consuming enough, both of these macronutrients can bring more balance to a snack or meal and help us feel more satisfied.
 With organic pea fiber, organic pea protein, organic chia seeds, organic sprouted quinoa, Faba bean protein, flaxseed, and organic gluten-free oats, this blend could be quite nutrient-dense.

-The only drawback is that even though these ingredients could impart the benefits of fiber and protein, they don’t seem to.
-The supplement facts panel states that Daily Greens contains only 1 gram of fiber and less than 1 gram of protein.
+The only drawback is that even though these ingredients could impart the benefits of fiber and protein, the supplement facts panel states that Daily Greens contains only 1 gram of fiber and less than 1 gram of protein.
+As a comparison, Live it Up Super Greens does not add in extra protein or fiber, but provides 3 grams of fiber that’s naturally derived from its plant ingredients.

 The title says it all; this blend contains 14 fruits.
 From more common fruits like organic tomato fruit, organic blueberry fruit, organic raspberry fruit, organic apple fruit, and organic strawberry fruit, to ones we may not eat as often like organic tart cherry, organic acerola fruit extract, organic lemon peel, organic coconut nectar, organic bilberry fruit, and organic elderberry, Huel put together quite an array of colorful produce.